Tutrox/scss-powertools/README.md

 #### Custom config?

 There's always someone who wants to do some custom configuring.
 Keep in mind that `scss-powertools` is made to be really simple and fast to get up and running, and therefore isn't super-configurable!
-However you can config your lint as you normally config `stylelint`.
-Just create a `.stylelintrc` file and put your config in there.
+Stylelint config is in [consideration](https://github.com/Tutrox/scss-powertools/issues/24).

 ---